relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

 &nbsp;

-The API is restricted to HTTPs and is hosted at https://s-platform.api.opendns.com.
+The API is restricted to HTTPS and is hosted at https://s-platform.api.opendns.com.
 A fixed  UUID-v4 customer key handles customer authentication to the API.
 A key must be supplied with each request to the API.
 To generate or get the customer key, you have to log in to the console and navigate to Policies > Policy Components > Integrations.

 &nbsp;